ashishbhungani97/metamask-extension/development/webpack/README.md

 yarn webpack --help
 ```

-To build the MetaMask extension, run the following command:
+To build the BlockStar extension, run the following command:

 ```bash
 yarn webpack